isomerpages/mti-osir/_forms/Approval Forms.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Existing investors are to seek approval before ceasing to be a Level "Y"
+<p>Application to Minister before ceasing to be a Level "Y" or "Z" controller
-or "Z" controller of the designated entity</p>
+of the designated entity</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>-</p>